 IRB members are encouraged to participate in at least six (6) hours of continuing education annually on the protection of human research subjects.
-The VPR will be kept aware of the continuing education opportunities made available to IRB members during periodic meetings or emails from the Sr. Director or Administrative Staff.
+The VPR will be kept aware of the continuing education opportunities made available to IRB members during periodic meetings or emails from the Senior Director or IRB administrative staff.
 Engaging in any of the following is considered evidence of continuing education.

-Attending educational presentations as part of regularly scheduled IRB meetings, including changes in Federal Regulations, IRB processes, or forms;
+- Attending educational presentations as part of regularly scheduled IRB meetings, including changes in Federal Regulations, IRB processes, or forms; - Reviewing relevant books, periodicals, or handouts furnished to IRB members;